Is Sports Betting Legal in Texas? No, and 2027 Is the Next Shot

 The offshore trap

 Texas is the biggest prize on the offshore books’ map: a huge, sports-obsessed state with no legal alternative.
 Sites accepting Texans from overseas jurisdictions are unlicensed and unregulated.
 No Texas agency will recover your funds when a payout stalls.
 The absence of a legal market doesn’t make offshore betting safe; it’s what makes offshore betting profitable.
+The safe move for a Texan who wants to bet today is simple: cross into Louisiana, Arkansas, or Colorado and use a licensed app while you are physically there.
+New Mexico is the exception worth knowing, because it borders Texas and it does have legal sports betting, but only in person at tribal casinos.
+No legal betting app operates in New Mexico, so crossing that line gets you a betting window, not an app.

 FAQ